A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: ShapeFit tests

 \subsection{Including the hexadecapole}

-Fig.~\ref{fig:hex_LRG} illustrates the effect of adding hexadecapole on the constraints on cosmological parameters with the means of the LRG (left), ELG (right), and QSO (bottom) mocks.
+Fig.~\ref{fig:hex_LRG} illustrates the effect of adding hexadecapole on the constraints on cosmological parameters with the means of the LRG (top left), ELG (top right), and QSO (bottom) mocks.
 These constraints are calculated with the single-box covariance matrix.
 For all three tracers, the constraints for \(\alpha\) parameters are tightened significantly after including the hexadecapole.
-There are also small improvements for \(f\sigma_{s8}\) but not \(m\) after adding the hexadecapole.
-This is likely because \(m\) is essentially a primordial factor contained in the underlying \(P_{\mathrm{lin}}\), whereas the hexadecapole mainly contains the late-time RSD effects.
-Hence, from a physical point of view, it makes sense that the hexadecapole (and even the quadrupole) contain very little information on \(m\).
-The constraints of \textit{ShapeFit} parameters are still consistent with the truth value after adding the hexadecapoles.
+There are also minor improvements for \(f\sigma_{s8}\) but not for \(m\) after adding the hexadecapole.
+This lack of improvement in \(m\) is likely because the hexadecapole has larger error bars, so the tilt of the hexadecapole is not well constrained.
+Hence, it makes sense that the hexadecapole (and even the quadrupole) contain very little information on \(m\).
+The constraints of \textit{ShapeFit} parameters remain consistent with the truth value after adding the hexadecapoles.